ya55en/sh-stdlib/README.md

-# posix-sh
+# sh-stdlib

-Stdlib for posix-compatible shells.
+A (proto) standard library for posix-compatible shells.

 We needed a sort of stdlib for POSIX-compatible Bourne Shell and couldn't find one, so we decided to set this project up.